shell845/awesome-museum/README.md

 3. If the database needed to be accessed by 100+ people.

 	If those people only need to view the project result, then they should not access the database directly.
-Instead the result will be visualized by visualization tool e.g Tableau, Power BI etc. Only the visualization tool access database, people only check results from the tool.
+Instead the result will be visualised by visualization tool e.g Tableau, Power BI etc. Only the visualization tool access database, people only check results from the tool.

 	If those people need read write to the database, an IAM group will be assigned to them.

 ## Next phase
 1. Adopt Airflow for pipeline management.
-2. Visualize the data.
+2. Visualise the data.
 2. Extend the dataset to including reviewer comments, study the relationship between rating and different key words in the comments.